massgov/mayflower/packages/react/README.md

  */
 ```

-As of version 12.x, mayflower-react includes typed components!
-The typescript version of the components are converted from the source code `src/index.js`.
-This is done by [transforming proptypes to typescript types using `jscodeshift`](./scripts/jsx-to-tsx), with some custom modifications, see [packages/react/scripts/transform.ts](./scripts/transform.ts).
+As of version 12.x, mayflower-react includes type declarations for all the components!
+These typescript declarations are converted from the same source code `src/index.js`.
+This is done by transforming proptypes to typescript types using `jscodeshift`, with some custom modifications, see [packages/react/scripts/transform.ts](./scripts/transform.ts).

 Alongside the `index.js` and `index.mjs` (ES5 and ES6 versions), inside of each components in `dist/`, you will find a `index.d.ts` (type declarations) generated during the `rush build:react` step.
 > You can manually run the convertion script on a specific component.
 For example, run this in the repo root: